 How the IRS decides to tax the capital gains from your home sale is based on whether or not your capital gains are long term or short term.
 This separates the average homeowner (who’s selling a house for reasons like upgrading, downsizing, or relocating) from the investor (who is buying and selling a number of homes annually for a profit — which qualifies the home sale proceeds as ordinary income).

 Short term capital gains are taxed as ordinary income, so the rate varies based on your annual income.
-Here’s a quick breakdown of the income tax brackets as of this 2020 writing:

 How to avoid taxes on your primary residence